-Back up everything on the depotdata volume(s).
-Avoid backing up the metadata volume directly, because doing so can interfere with the operation of a live Perforce server, potentially corrupting data.
-The checkpoint and journal process archive the metadata on the depotdata volume.
-Backing up the logs volume is optional.
+Back up everything on the depot dat a volume(s).
+Avoid backing up the ret adat a volume directly, because doing so can interfere with the operation of a live Perforce server, potentially corrupting data.
+The checkpoint and journal process archive the metadata on the depot dat a volume.
+Backing up the I ogs volume is optional.

-.The SDP assumes (but does not require) the three volumes described above.
+The SDP assumes (but does not require) the three volumes described above.
 On Unix/Linux platforms, the SDP CREATES a convenience directory containing links to the three volumes for each instance.
 This convenience directory is called /p4.
 The volume layout is shown in Figure 2: SDP Runtime Structure and Volume Layout, including the links that constitute the /p4 directory for Unix/Linux platforms.
-(On Windows, the three volumes have their own drive letters, and there is no convenience directory.)
+(On

+Windows, a similar convenience directory c:\p4 is created and mklink is used.)
 The convenience directory enables easy access to the different parts of the file system for each instance.
-For instance, the directory /p4/1/root has the database for instance 1, /p4/1/logs has the logs for instance 1, /p4/1/bin has the binaries for instance 1, and /p4/common/bin contains the scripts common to all instances.
+For instance, the directory /p4/1/root has the database for instance 1, /p4/1/logs has the logs for instance 1, /p4/1/logs has the binaries for instance 1, and /p4/common/bin contains the scripts common to all instances.